Maicon-F/SlotGame/README.md

 <hr/>

 ## Introduction and theoretical approach
-The idea is to build a 5x3 array with 04 different symbols, in our case 0 1 2 3 4, holding the same probability of ocupying the spots.
+The idea is to build a 3x5 array containing up 04 different symbols, in our case 0 1 2 3 4, holding the same probability of ocupying the spots.
 Every row is a payline, same for diagonal and reverse diagonal.
 A win is achieved when at least 3 consecutive matching symbols are found in a payline.

 ### Assumption
-1. In order to minimaxe mathematics, I will consider every row element independent, which is not true for the diagonals.
+1. In order to minimaze mathematics, I will consider every row element independent, which is not true for the diagonals.

-2. Java random is a true random generator, without any odds.
+2. Java random is a true random generator, without any bias.

 ## Theoretical calculation